Image of parent teaching her child about loans.

 Share:

-If you need extra funds to cover a big bill or a fun outing, consolidate credit card debt or start a home renovation, an unsecured loan might be your best bet.
+If you need extra funds to cover a big bill or a fun outing, consolidate credit card debt or start a home renovation, an unsecured loan can be a great option.
+Unlike some other types of loans, an unsecured loan doesn’t require a borrower to pledge an asset – such as a house or car – as collateral for the loan.

 Unsecured Loans Vs. Secured Loans